randogp a year ago

 The public doesn't want to think about what happens underneath a toilet or drain, so no one cares if someone is sampling and testing it.

-• worstspotgain 17 hours ago
+• worstspotgain a year ago

 SF has a combined sewer system, but it has zero farms.
 One question is whether it was more likely to be a signal from wild birds (into the runoff system) than humans (into the sewer.)